Experience – Ian Anderson Artist Biography

 In 2012 I went to Melbourne, Australia to spend 2 days at a Salvador Dali exhibition.
 My passion was further developed at the National Gallery of Victoria when I realized I was missing out because I undervalued who I was and what I could paint.
 I stood in front of a Rembrandt and wept my depressed and broken heart out.

-My passion was further enhanced on the Yarra River when in conversation over a cup of coffee, my niece blurted out this profound statement.
+My passion was further enhanced on the Yarra River when a conversation over a cup of coffee with my niece revealed a gem.
+Jade blurted out this profound statement.
 “Just paint what you want to paint and let us decide”.
 One is never too old to learn.
 I’m now forever grateful.
 Thanx Jade.

 After a long roller coaster ride of emotions, Ian Anderson Artist Biography is here for you to decide.

-Remember, buy before I die so I can pay for my own headstone as a successful artist.
+Remember, buy before I die I want to pay for my own headstone as a successful artist.
 I don’t want the Government to foot the bill and pay for a poor artist’s grave.

 My goal is to leave a legacy for the inspiration of another generation.

 Ian Anderson Fine Art (IAFA) is branded copyright capitalizing on financial markets with a percentage of all sales from IAFA and Feast Fashion provides literacy programs via Vida manufacturers.
 IAFA supports World Vision sponsorship and feeding programs in third world countries through IAFA’s partnership programs.
 Every purchase adds to our sponsorship towards building better lives for generations to come.

 Now when this artist has left the planet the legacy will continue under the protection of “Ian Anderson Fine Art International Charity Trust”.